paybyphone/asg53/README.md

 using the CLI, so see [there][6] for more details.

-The function can operate on both `autoscaling:EC2_INSTANCE_LAUNCHING` or `autoscaling:EC2_INSTANCE_TERMINATING` events, or any other autoscaling lifecycle event, for that matter.
+The function can operate on both `autoscaling:EC2_INSTANCE_LAUNCHING` or `autoscaling:EC2_INSTANCE_TERMINATING` - the function does not handle one or the other in any special way.
 The function does not take any specific action for a certain lifecycle event.
 The only caveat is that you need to be cognizant of when you are processing termination events, as certain template fields won't be available (see below).